IHE/ITI.Topologies/WTF.md

 ### Translation Capabilities
 Network Gateways might have the ability to translate between different communication protocols.
 Ex:  translation between XCA and MHD.

+Example: Org 1.2.3 exposes two endpoints: XCA and MHD.
+One interface is an adapter over the other (not sure if we need to show both ways).
+Whether the requester calls one or the other interface, they get clinical data from the same organization / set of identities.
+We would call this a TBD (bridge? adapter?)

 TODO:  Flesh out

 # 2 Federation Use Cases